 In the current study, I explore the State-Religion relationship^{xiii} within the Indian Political tradition from the trope of violence.
 There are thinkers outside the Indian context who have contributed immensely to the political theorization of the state and religion.
 The absence of these thinkers in the current study would render the project 'impossible' as it would require one to ignore the context in which this study is being carried out.
-The contextual reading here is based on looking into the Constitution of India as a political context.
-The Constitution here is not looked at the law but as forming a political context that could provide a sufficient contextual paradigm for the proposed analysis of the politics-political relationship.
+The contextual reading here, is based on looking into the Constitution of India as a political context.
+The Constitution here, is not looked at the law but as forming a political context that could provide sufficient contextual paradigm for the proposed analysis of the politics - political relationship.
 Towards this end, certain thinkers from the Indian tradition who have contributed to the existing Constitution and its political contextual reading, are selected.
-Since the concern of this thesis is not just on the present political scenario but based in the aforementioned context on contribution to the constitutional ethos, I restrict the current study to only the three thinkers, Roy, Nehru, and Gandhi.
-A detailed study of the other thinkers who have contributed to this above question is not suggested here, as being any less relevant than this, and to that extent, the study marks just the beginning of all future possibilities of carrying out a theorization on different contemporary relevance.
-Constant reconceptualization tropes of and recontextualization is welcome and am certain could substantiate the dynamic nature of the
+Since, the concern of this thesis is not just on the present political scenario, but on the contextual scene, I restrict the current study to only the three thinkers, Roy, Nehru and Gandhi.
+A detailed study of the other thinkers who have contributed to this above question is not suggested here, as being any less relevant than this.